davidprueser/semantic_world/.junie/guidelines.md

 - Minimize duplication of code
 - Use the semantic_world/doc/styleguide.md for naming transformation variables
 - Do not wrap attribute access in try-except blocks
-- Always access attributes via ".", never via getattr
+- Always access attributes via ".", NEVER use getattr
 - Use existing packages whenever possible
 - Reduce nesting, reduce complexity
 - Use short but descriptive names